MarkFuljhari/AkelliBot/README.md

 ## Welcome to Akelli Bots GitHub WebPage

 ### About

 Akelli bot is very intelligent bot made by Akelli Company that is owned by Mark Fuljhari.
 Found in 2019 Akelli Company is a very young and new discord bot company.
-We are inspired by inovation and together we achieved many things and many more of them are yet still to come Commands list(Coming Soon):
+We are inspired by inovation and together we achieved many things and many more of them are yet still to come.
--
--
--
 Persistent perfection is what we are after.
 Our Moto: Never Give Up Cuz We Are Stronger Together !